jdx/mise/docs/walkthrough.md

 - [`mise upgrade|up`](/cli/upgrade) – Upgrade tool versions.
 - [`mise use|u`](/cli/use) – Install and activate tools.
 - [`mise watch|w`](/cli/watch) – Watch for changes in a project and run tasks when they occur.

+## Final Thoughts

+Dev tools, env vars, and tasks work together to make managing your development environment easier—especially when working with others.
+The goal is to have a consistent UX to interface with projects regardless of the programming languages or tools used on it.

+For further reading:

+- [Dev Tools](/dev-tools/) – A deeper overview of working with dev tools
+- [Environments](/environments) – A deeper overview of working with environment variables
+- [Tasks](/tasks/) – A deeper overview of working with tasks
+- [Configuration](/configuration) – More information on `mise.toml` files
+- [Settings](/configuration/settings) – All the configuration settings available in mise
+- [Backends](/dev-tools/backends/) – An index of all the backends available in mise
+- [Registry](/registry) – Every "shorthand" available for tools in mise like `node`, `terraform`, or `watchexec` which point to `core:node`, `asdf:asdf-community/asdf-hashicorp`, and `ubi:watchexec/watchexec` respectively
+- [CLI](/cli/) – The full list of commands available in mise